SamyZouggari/mlfs-book/notebooks/airquality/README.md

 ![Without windowing](image-5.png)

 So how to implement windowing.
-For the backfill, I used a map between the date and PM25 because a simple shift is not enough in case we have missing data.
-We don't want the lag to be filled with PM25 of 2 weeks ago for example.
-Instead, we do a forward filling.
+For the backfill, I sorted the dataframe according to the date and then did a shifting with forward filling.
 Same thing when retrieving daily feature, we've added a method called "get_pm25_last_k_days" that retrieves the PM25 of the last k days, by setting the date as index, paying attention to fill na values with forward filling.

 ### Score with 1 day windowing